This is not just one festival.

 At Ten Lives we envision that with thousands of us joining in, we can stop Europe from desertifying.
 We are dreamers, doers, and creators united in one collective.
 Together, we're building a movement that regenerates our communities and planet through creativity, self-leadership, and collective joy.

-Here are already two ways to join the movement:
+Here are already three ways to join the movement:

 Musicians